Windows 11: Release date, price, and everything that’s new

 Can my PC run Windows 11?
 Is it a free update?

-Windows 11 will be a free update for Windows 10 users this holiday season.
+Windows 11 is a free update for Windows 10 users, and that’s not meant to be temporary like the original Windows 10 upgrade was.
 Unfortunately, the system requirements are higher for Windows 11.
 There’s no more 32-bit support, and older CPUs won’t be supported.
 You also need at least 4GB RAM and 64GB storage.
 The biggest roadblock for many seems to be the requirement of TPM 2.0.

 Here’s the list: